Anim4Bot

 Posted by Emmanuel Sichet on 16/06/2015

 Posted in: Animabot Rev2.
-Tagged: Animabot, drs-0101, herkulex, hexapod, hexapod robot.
+Tagged: Animabot, drs-0101, herkulex, hexapod, Hexapod Robot.
 2 Comments

 Hi all, So this weekend I have been working on the Coxa/Tibia design, and how to print them in the best way.
 These parts are now ready for “mass production” !